As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 Accommodations at a Beit Hachayal

-On weekends and holidays, soldiers are eligible to stay at one of the Beit Hachayal hostels, which belong to Aguda Lemaan Hachayal.
-To be eligible, you must present a Teudat Chayal Boded and Teudat Choger to the person responsible for the Beit Hachayal.
-Be in touch with the Beit Hachayal by phone to coordinate the time of your arrival.
+On weekends and holidays, soldiers are eligible to stay at one of the Beit Hachayal hostels, which are run by Aguda Lema’an Hachayal.
+Lone Soldiers may stay at the Beit Hachayal for free.
+To be eligible, you must present an Ishur Boded and army ID at the Beit Hachayal.
+Be in touch with the Beit Hachayal in advance by phone to coordinate the time of your arrival.
+Spots can be reserved at the Beit Hachayal through the Mashakit Tash as well.
 Beit Hachayal accommodations are open 24 hours a day and can be used as necessary, even without prior coordination.

-Subsidizing a Flight (with the assistance of Aguda Lemaan Hachayal)
+Subsidizing a Flight (with the assistance of the FIDF)

 A Chayal Boded whose parents live abroad is eligible to receive a fully-subsidized flight in order to visit his or her parents.
 This benefit can be used once, during military service.